Telling a good (Pando Days) story

 And, what is that reality?

+And these projects need to be accomplished or at least significantly underway in one semester.
 Teams that are overwhelmed with good ideas will likely have to narrow expectations and focus on concrete deliverables that can get accomplished within the time frame.
-There will always be another semester, or the possibilities of securing support to continue the project.

 Speaking of, what advice do you have about the end, the conclusion of the story?